urbit/proposals/009-arvo-versioning.md

 Not all components of Urbit should eventually freeze, so there is a certain layer above which kelvin versioning is not a desirable versioning scheme.
-Consider userspace applications, etc. -- these are the so-called "fronds" described in [1][1].
+Consider userspace applications, etc. -- these are the so-called "fronds" described in ["Towards A Frozen Operating System"][1].

-Similarly, Nock runtimes like Vere [2][2] and Jaque [3][3] are Unix applications, have Unix dependencies, and are better suited to adopt conventional Unix version schemes (Vere, for example, employs a major.minor.patch scheme).
+Similarly, Nock runtimes like [Vere][2] and [Jaque][3] are Unix applications, have Unix dependencies, and are better suited to adopt conventional Unix version schemes (Vere, for example, employs a major.minor.patch scheme).

 The Arvo kernel, on the other hand, is intended to freeze.
 It follows a kelvin versioning scheme consisting of the following components: